top of page

 Preparation

-1. Put the chicken pieces in a large bowl and season with salt.
-Squeeze the citrus halves over the chicken, then spend a minute or so rubbing the cut sides of the citrus against the chicken.
-Add the onions, garlic, chile, and thyme, and toss well, rubbing the chicken as you do.
-Cover and marinate in the fridge for at least 12 hours or up to 48 hours.
+1. Place the chicken in a large bowl and season with the salt.
+Squeeze the citrus halves over the chicken, then rub the cut sides against the skin to extract as much juice and oil as possible.
+Add the onions, garlic, chiles, and thyme and toss well, massaging the marinade into the chicken as you go.
+Cover tightly and refrigerate for at least 12 hours and up to 48 hours — the longer the better.

-2. Preheat the oven to 375F.
-Remove the chicken from the marinade, guiding any stuck-on aromatics back into the bowl.
-Set a strainer over a small mixing bowl.
-Pour the marinade through the strainer, reserving the solids and liquid.
-Pat the chicken very dry with paper towels.
+2. Preheat the oven to 375°F. Remove the chicken from the marinade, scraping any stuck-on aromatics back into the bowl.
+Set a fine-mesh strainer over a small bowl and pour the marinade through, reserving both the solids and the liquid separately.
+Pat the chicken very dry with paper towels — this step is critical for a good sear.

-3. Heat the oil in a wide heavy, ovenproof pot (such as a 3 1/2-quart braiser) over medium-high heat just until shimmery.
-Cook the chicken, skin-side down, occasionally turning the drumsticks but not the thighs, until the skin is deep brown, about 8 minutes.
-Transfer the chicken pieces to a plate.
+3. Heat the oil in a wide, heavy ovenproof pot (such as a 3 1/2-quart braiser) over medium-high heat until shimmering.
+Add the chicken skin-side down.
+Cook, turning the drumsticks occasionally but leaving the thighs undisturbed, until the skin is deeply and evenly browned, about 8 minutes.
+Transfer to a plate.

-4. Reduce the heat to medium-low, add the tomato paste and salt, and cook, stirring often, until it turns several shades darker, about 3 minutes.
-Add the bell peppers and the reserved solids from the marinade, and cook, stirring occasionally, until the peppers soften slightly and take on a little color, about 8 to 10 minutes.
+4. Reduce the heat to medium-low.
+Add the tomato paste and salt and cook, stirring often and scraping the bottom of the pot, until the paste has darkened by several shades and smells caramelized, about 3 minutes.
+Add the bell peppers and the reserved marinade solids and cook, stirring occasionally, until the peppers soften slightly and take on a little color, 8–10 minutes.

-5. Return the chicken to the pan, skin side up and in a single layer, then take a minute to pile the peppers, onions, and other aromatics on top of the chicken.
-Then evenly pour in the reserved liquid from the marinade along with the stock.
-Cook in the oven, basting every 15 minutes to coat the chicken with the peppers and sauce, until the sauce has thickened slightly and the meat pulls off the bone with a gentle tug from a fork, about 1 hour.
-Garnish with parsley and serve.
+5. Return the chicken to the pot skin-side up in a single layer.
+Pile the peppers, onions, and aromatics over and around the chicken.
+Pour in the reserved marinade liquid and the stock.
+Transfer to the oven and braise, basting every 15 minutes, until the sauce has thickened slightly and the meat pulls from the bone with a gentle tug, about 1 hour.
+Scatter with the parsley and serve directly from the pot.

 Recent Posts